Bloch functions, asymptotic variance, and geometric zero packing: Introduction

 for the standard complex derivatives; then $\varDelta$ factors as $\varDelta_z=\partial_z\bar\partial_z$.
 Often we will drop the subscript for these differential operators when it is obvious from the context with respect to which variable they apply.
 We let $\D$ denote the open unit disk, $\Te:=\partial\D$ the unit circle, and $\D_e$ the exterior disk:

 We will find it useful to introduce the sesquilinear forms $\langle\cdot,\cdot \rangle_\Te$ and $\langle\cdot,\cdot \rangle_\D$, as given by

 where, in the first case, $f\bar g\in L^1(\Te)$ is required, and in the second, we need that $f\bar g\in L^1(\D)$.
-At times we need the notation $1_E$ for the characteristic function of a subset $E$, which equals $1$ on $E$ and vanishes off $E$.
+At times we use the notation $1_E$ for the characteristic function of a subset $E$, which equals $1$ on $E$ and vanishes off $E$.